Gio01/pylogger/README.md

 > sudo python3 kldetect.py

-NOTE: You need to install the packages used in the logger and kldetector.
+NOTE: You need to install the modules used in the logger and kldetector.
 Requirements.txt file/automatic script has not been created yet.

 Why Sudo?